 Applications and use cases most generative AI patents are built for, by company

-The most common application cited in generative AI patents are software or an otherwise generally defined use case.
+The most common application cited in generative AI patents is software or an otherwise generally defined use case.
 That’s the case overall and among the 10 companies that hold the most generative AI patents.
-Life sciences are the second-most common application cited in generative AI patents, followed by document management and publishing, business solutions, and industry and manufacturing, according to WIPO.
+Life sciences are the second-most-common application cited in generative AI patents, followed by document management and publishing, business solutions, and industry and manufacturing, according to WIPO.

 Examining the use case for generative AI patents held by companies provides insights into which parts of their businesses or products may be improved by AI and, more broadly, which sectors may see the most AI-driven innovation.

-Some companies are patenting generative AI applications well within their area of expertise.
-For example, Ping An Insurance Group holds 101 generative AI patents with banking and finance use cases, which accounts for 6% of their generative AI patents.
+Some companies are patenting generative AI applications that are well within their areas of expertise.
+For example, Ping An Insurance Group holds 101 generative AI patents with banking and finance use cases, which account for 6% of its generative AI patents.
 No other company in the top 10 had more than 0.85% of its generative AI patents in the banking and finance area.

-Applying generative AI to business solutions is an area of focus for Alibaba and Microsoft.
-Alibaba has 91 generative AI patents in that area, some 16% of its total generative AI patents, while Microsoft holds 39, equal to 9% of its patents.
+Applying generative AI to business solutions is a focus for both Alibaba and Microsoft.
+Alibaba has 91 generative AI patents in that area, accounting for some 16% of its total generative AI patents, while Microsoft holds 39, equal to 9% of its total.
 Looking purely at the number of patents, Ping An Insurance Group has 124 generative AI patents related to business solutions, and Tencent has 119.

-Tencent holds 90 generative AI patents with entertainment applications, which accounts for 5% of its generative AI patents and is the most held in that category among the top patent holders.
-Tencent is the largest video game company by some measures and is among the largest multimedia companies in the world, with music and video streaming products among others.
+Tencent holds 90 generative AI patents with entertainment applications, accounting for 4% of its total and the most in that category among the top patent holders.
+Tencent is the largest video game company by some measures and is among the largest multimedia companies in the world, with music and video streaming services among its offerings.

-Life and medical sciences stands out as another category in which a handful of companies have a decent number of generative AI patents.
-Ping An Insurance Group leads the way with 227 generative AI patents in this area, roughly 13% of its generative AI patents held.
+Life and medical sciences are another category in which a handful of companies hold a decent number of generative AI patents.
+Ping An Insurance Group leads the way with 227 generative AI patents in this area, accounting for roughly 13% of its total generative AI patents.
 Tencent has 73, roughly 3% of its generative AI patents, while IBM has 59, about 9% of its own generative AI patents.

-Use cases involving personal devices, computing, and human–computer interfaces make up 8% of Samsung’s generative AI patents, which aligns with the company’s longstanding focus on hardware.
+Use cases involving personal devices, computing, and human-computer interfaces account for 8% of Samsung’s generative AI patents, aligning with the company’s long-standing focus on hardware.
 Microsoft is another company innovating in the hardware and generative AI space -- 6% of its generative AI patents have a use case in that area.

 Samsung also leads the way in generative AI patents with a telecommunications application, followed by Alphabet.
 Both are seeking to better integrate generative AI into their smartphones.